vbauer/houdini/README.md

   * [Spring](https://spring.io) 2.x+

-## Comparison with other conversion systems (like Spring's Converter)
+## Comparison with other conversion systems

 Usually, each big project with some conversion system (ex.
-Spring) has the following problems:
+Spring's Converters) has the following problems:

 **A huge number of converter classes**<br/>
 Houdini allows to join several converters into a single bean (unlike Spring converters), so it will minimize the